River Christmas Markets Cruise

 airfare, they include transfers from the airport to the cruise

-ship when you arrive into Budapest.
+ship when you arrive into Nuremberg.
 These transfers are

 convenient, but require you to arrive on the exact day the